HUMAN NATURES

 University of Manchester Research

-Manchester Museum is committed to using our collections and resources to help build a more just and sustainable.
+Manchester Museum is committed to using our collections and resources to help build a more just and sustainable world.
 We collaborate with a diverse range of groups and organisations leading change in Manchester and beyond.

 Researchers across the University of Manchester are working hard to create hopeful solutions for the complex issues of our overuse of materials, including plastic.